Blotch3D/Blotch3D/README.md

     with the default settings.
 (Do NOT get the current development version nor a NuGet package.)

-2. Download the Blotch3D repository zip from the GitHub page and unzip it.
+2. Download the Blotch3D repository, or clone it.

 3. Open the Visual Studio solution file (Blotch3D.sln) and build and run the example projects.